uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Types of housing: mostly houses, some apartments
 	- Features:
 		- Proximity to Line 2
+		- Close to a variety of nightlife venues
 - **Liberty Village - \$\$\$**
 	- Southwest of [St George](#st-george)
 	- Approximately bounded by: Jameson Ave, Lake Ontario, Strachan Ave, Queen St